Automattic/jetpack/readme.txt

 6. Fixed problems with posts and comments not refreshing.

 == Installation ==
-1. You should have the Apache mod mime and mod rewrite modules installed and WordPress fancy permalinks enabled.
+1. You should have the Apache mod mime and mod rewrite modules installed and WordPress custom permalinks (Settings->Permalinks) enabled.
 PHP safe mode should be disabled.
-If any of those are missing or off you can still use the slower WP-Cache part of the plugin.
+If any of those are missing or off you can still use PHP or legacy caching.
 2. If you have WP-Cache installed already, please disable it.
 Edit wp-config.php and make sure the WP_CACHE define is deleted, and remove the files wp-content/wp-cache-config.php and wp-content/advanced-cache.php.
 These will be recreated when you install this plugin.
 3. Upload this directory to your plugins directory.
 It will create a 'wp-content/plugins/wp-super-cache/' directory.
 4. If you are using WordPress MU you will need to install this in 'wp-content/mu-plugins/wp-super-cache/' and the file wp-cache.php must be copied into the mu-plugins directory.
 5. WordPress users should go to their Plugins page and activate "WP Super Cache".
 6. Now go to Settings->WP Super Cache and enable caching.
-If you see an error message or a blank screen you may need to fix it.
-See the "FAQ" section later in this readme for instructions.
+If you see an error message or a blank screen see the "FAQ" section later in this readme for instructions.
-7. mod_rewrite rules will be inserted into your .htaccess file.
+7. If you choose "Mod Rewrite caching", mod_rewrite rules will be inserted into your .htaccess file.
 Look in your web root directory for this file.
 It should look similar to this:

 	`-----------------.htaccess-----------------`
 	`RewriteEngine On`